NETL-RIC/URC-Assessment-Method/user_doc/source/pe_score_task.md

 *Output Directory:* The user defines a folder location for the PE Score results to be stored.

-*Only Calculate Score for DA/DS:* The user defines whether to calculate the PE Score for either DA (Data Availability) or DS (Data
+*Only Calculate Score for DA/DS:* The user defines whether to calculate the PE Score for either DA (Data Availability) or DS (Data Supporting).
+If not selected, the PE Score will be calculated for both.

+*Save Intermediate Rasters:*